WalaaElbishlawy/DevExpress-BuildingRoomsViewer/README.md

 # DevExpress-BuildingRoomViewer

-# Usage :
+## Usage
-Use winform controls of devexpress to do Building Room Viewer.
+This project demonstrates how to create a Building Room Viewer application using DevExpress WinForms controls.

-# Requirements :
+## Requirements
-•	You must use Treelist Control ( 1 at least )
+- **Treelist Control**: At least one `TreeList` control must be used.

-•	All controls must be bound to database (retrieves data from sql server)
+- **Database Binding**: All controls should be bound to a SQL Server database.

-•	Solution must build correctly

-•	Control CANNOT be bound to database using data wizard use any other method
+- **Manual Binding**: Controls cannot be bound using the data wizard; use other methods for data binding.

-# Project:
+- **Build**: Ensure that the solution builds correctly without errors.

+## Project Description
-Doing a screen that contain data of Rooms for specific Building.
+The application includes a screen that displays room data for a selected building.

+### Features
-Where you have a combo box to choose building and the Treelist below updates to show rooms for this building.
+- **Building Selection**: A combo box allows the user to choose a building.
+- **Room Display**: A `TreeList` control updates to show rooms for the selected building.

+## Database
+- The application uses a SQL Server database.
+Make sure to restore the provided `.bak` file to your SQL Server instance to set up the database.